gyu-eun-lee/ogs-data-analysis-tools/README.md

 ## Description of individual utilities

 * personal_stats:
+  * Fetches and stores all of your personal OGS games data.
-  * Fetches a user's own games data from OGS, performs some data cleaning, and outputs a .json file containing the cleaned data for use in later data analysis projects.
+  * Creates a cleaned version of your OGS games data for use in future statistical/data science applications.
-  * Later this project may contain data analysis tools utilizing the cleaned data.
+  * Creates dump of all of your OGS games in SGF format.
   * Similar in spirit to the [Got Stats?](https://avavt.github.io/gotstats/#/) tool, but aimed at providing the raw data to the user for use in their own analysis projects.
+  * Future work: data analysis and visualization tools using above datasets/game dumps.